redbug312/markdown-it-multimd-table/README.md

 - Lists in table cell (optional)
 - Line breaks in table cells (optional)

-Noted that the plugin might behave differently from MultiMarkdown in some edge cases; since the plugin was developed to follow the rules in [MultiMarkdown User's Guide](http://fletcher.github.io/MultiMarkdown-5/tables).
+Noted that the plugin might behave differently from MultiMarkdown in some edge cases; since the plugin aims just to follow the rules in [MultiMarkdown User's Guide](http://fletcher.github.io/MultiMarkdown-5/tables).

 ## Usage
 ```javascript